matteyas/cmd-config/README.md

 # cmd-config
-This is a configuration that will setup a reasonable command line environment.
+An automated configuration tool that will setup a reasonable command line environment in Windows.

 DISCLAIMER: One change to the registry is required to enable the functionality (HKEY_CURRENT_USER\SOFTWARE \Microsoft\Command Processor\Autorun), cmd-config is not portable in the strictest sense.
 This is the *only* system-wide footprint.